kyleheadley/Submachine10Walkthrough/Readme.md

     </details>
     The drill must have already done its work, because there is equipment down its hole.
 One of the Range Confirmators is in a socket with a green light.
 There are two other sockets with red lights.
 There are two airlocks, but one is missing a handle.
 We can get past the other one.
 There's a closed hatch and a bar that looks like a handle.
     <details><summary>Hint</summary>
-    - Open the other airlock with the handle, place both Confirmators in the sockets and activate the machine to open the hatch
+    * Open the other airlock with the handle, place both Confirmators in the sockets and activate the machine to open the hatch
     </details>
     There's a piece of paper with a some kind of rune on it here, and a large portal beyond the hatch.
   </details>

 </details>
+3. and more...

 more
 ----
         <details>